mennaramadan9/alx-system_engineering-devops/0x00-shell_basics/README.md

 cd ~ script that changes the working directory to the user’s home directory ls -l script that Display current directory contents in a long format ls -la script that Display current directory contents, including hidden files (starting with .).
-Use the long format
+Use the long format ls -aln script that list files digit only